godwinsec/Wireshark-for-Threat-Hunting/Remote Code Execution Attempt via Log4j .md

 ## Overview

-In this lab, I documents the investigation of a malicious packet capture (PCAP) containing a real-world Log4j (Log4Shell) exploit attempt.
+In this lab, I documented the investigation of a malicious packet capture (PCAP) containing a real-world Log4j (Log4Shell) exploit attempt.
 The objective was to detect signs of remote code execution (RCE), identify Indicators of Compromise (IOCs), and validate attacker infrastructure using open-source tools.
 This project demonstrates skills in threat hunting, packet analysis, payload decoding, and threat intelligence.

 ##  Objective